lazharichir/slate-collaborative/README.md

 The slate-value is a collaborative value type to support the slate-editor.

-## Record
+## Resource

 The high-level concept to coordinate collaboration efforts of any collaborative value type.

-## Record-Service
+## Resource-Service

-The record service code is a collaborative service for the frontend.
+The resource service code is a collaborative service for the frontend.

+## Slate-React-Resource

+Hooks to facilitate the usage of resource service in slate-react.

 ## Backend